paytonshafer/Online-Chat-Room-App/README.md

    npm install
    ```

 8. Create a copy of .env.template and call it .env to set the environment variables with the command below.
 For the backend the variables to set are the PORT to run on and RUN_TYPE.
 For RUN_TYPE set it as 'dev' for local development and set to 'prod' if you want to expose your backend server to your local network.
 For MONGO_URL enter the connection usl for you mongo cluster/instance and for MONGO_DB enter the name of your databse.
+For DICE_URL enter the url to invoke the lambda function to roll dice.
 Ensure they are set to ur liking then save the new .env file.:

    ```
    cp .env.template .env